MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/ui-text-and-help-for-visual-studio.md

 -   For warnings, be clear about what the consequence of proceeding will be.
 The buttons should indicate the consequence.

 -   For errors, describe what the user can do to fix the problem.
 Buttons should be actions or say "Close."
-Don’t use an "OK" button for an error message.
+Don't use an "OK" button for an error message.

 -   Some questions to ask yourself when constructing an error message: